 It is essential to have a knowledgeable tax attorney who can assess the veracity of the allegations and whether they constitute a real risk.
 A tax attorney is required because only the attorney-client privilege is robust enough to protect disclosures of potentially criminal actions.
 Furthermore, the tax attorney can bring in an accountant or forensic accountant who can then enjoy a similar level of confidentiality through a derivative attorney-client privilege.
 However, potential criminal disclosures to an accountant are only protected when the accountant is working under the direction of an attorney trough a Kovel letter.

 In certain cases, a tax attorney may be able to defuse these allegations while simultaneously providing protection from penalties.
-For instance, problems with undisclosed foreign accounts can often be resolved through Offshore Voluntary Disclosure Program (OVDP) or Streamlined Disclosure.
-However, time is of the essence because these programs will be unavailable if the IRS or DOJ become aware of the non-disclosure or investigate the same.
+For instance, problems with undisclosed foreign accounts can often be resolved through the IRS’s Voluntary Disclosure program or Streamlined Voluntary Disclosure program However, time is of the essence because these programs will be unavailable if the IRS or DOJ become aware of the non-disclosure or investigate the same.
 The tax attorney can also explain the difficulties of qualifying for innocent spouse relief and the fact that accusations of this type may place all or significant amounts of marital assets at risk.
 He or she can also explain the difficulties of expecting spousal or child support payments from an incarcerated spouse.

 For decades, Bradner was a respected surgeon who was apparently quite successful.
 Unfortunately, Bradner’s life would start to spiral out of control and culminate in a federal tax evasion conviction when his wife stated that she was seeking a divorce from the doctor.
 At this point, Bradner enacted a form of an offshore asset protection scheme where he sought to conceal marital assets and place them far beyond the reach of his soon-to-be ex-spouse.